 Once you receive an epidural, you cannot get up or walk.
 A catheter may be placed in your bladder to prevent your bladder from becoming distended by allowing it to empty freely.
 Your legs and lower abdomen will lose sensation and it will be difficult to move.
 Complete sensation returns 2-3 hours after the epidural catheter is removed.

 After delivery, oral pain relief medications will be offered.
 Ibuprofen or Tylenol will be adequate for most patients, but other medications including Tylenol #3, Vicodin, or Percocet are available, if necessary.
 Menstrual-type cramping after delivery usually lasts 3-5 days.
-Episiotomy discomfort is significantly better within a few days.
+Discomfort from vaginal tears is significantly better within a few days.

 The statistics both nationally and at our local hospitals for a Cesarean section is 15-20% for first time mothers.
-This rate goes up to 20-25% for patients having a repeat cesarean section.
-The risk for cesarean in a patient who has had a previous vaginal delivery is closer to 5-10%.
+The risk for Cesarean in a patient who has had a previous vagial delivery is closer to 5-10%.

 The three most common reasons for a first Cesarean section are:

 - Baby is having difficulty getting through the birth canal